flaxandteal/flaxandteal-website/content/team.md

 ### Hristiyana Deliyska

-[Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Porject and Business Development Manger!
+[Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Project and Business Development Manger!
 Hristiyana has a background in economics and international relations.